TomiwaAribisala-git/terraform-beginner-bootcamp-2023/README.md

 `.terraform` directory contains binaries of terraform providers.

 ## Terraform Cloud
-Create a free [Terraform Cloud Account](https://app.terraform.io/)create an organization and a workspace.
+Create a free [Terraform Cloud Account](https://app.terraform.io/), create an organization and a workspace.

 ### Setup Terraform Cloud Login and Workspace for your Terraform Configuration
 - Execute `terraform login` command via the CLI, you will be prompted with an approval, type yes, then you wll be presented with a wiswig view, exit the view with q button and press Enter.